Pendants and charms with shape of a hand. Do you want to know why you can wear hand-shaped jewelry and what does the symbol mean? ♦ ︎

 For Orthodox Christians, for example, it is Miriam’s hand.
 And also for the Jews it is the hand of Miriam, that is, the sister of Moses and Aaron according to the sacred scriptures.
 The number five also recurs for Jews: hamesh, in the Hebrew language, represents the five books of the Torah.
 In general, according to tradition, the name was linked to a series of religious interpretations.
 Over time, it has become a symbol that brings luck when worn.
 It has nothing to do, however, with Our Lady of Fatima, a town in Portugal where there is a place of worship for Catholics.

 The hand today.
-The hand used in jewelery is generally considered an amulet unlinked from religious beliefs or faiths.
+The hand used in jewelry is generally considered an amulet unlinked from religious beliefs or faiths.
 It is a simple lucky charm, a decoration.
-Sometimes the hand symbol is also used to indicate the spaces used by women and the desire for independence of the female gender.
+Sometimes the hand symbol is also used to indicate spaces used by women and the desire for independence of the female gender.

 Shape.
 The hand symbol is always the same: five symmetrical right fingers, almost always simplified with two thumbs.
 The palm is often full of arabesques or writings.
-Sometimes the shape of an eye is also drawn: even in this case it is a tradition.
-Somebody call this as eye of Allah, while in the Anglo-Saxon countries it is known as a bad eye, an evil eye casting out the ill fortune.
-For all, however, it has the same function: to keep troubles away, or simply a pendant to wear.
+Sometimes the shape of an eye is also found: in this case too it is a tradition.
+In fact, by some, it is called the eye of Allah, while in Anglo-Saxon countries it is known as the evil eye, which is capable of casting out bad luck.
+For everyone, however, it has the same function: to keep troubles away, or simply a pendant to wear.
 Cosimo Muzzano